Our Ministry Strategy

 I can’t tell you how important this fourfold Strategic Activity has been for me throughout my time in ministry here.
 I get discouraged.
 I get tempted to turn to other methods.
 But then I come back to this: “Oh Nick!
 Don’t lose heart.
 Pray, Preach, Prune, and Persist!
 Stay the course for the long haul and let God do what only He can do.
 Let God bring the growth.”

 I live in those words that the Apostle Paul wrote to Timothy: “Keep a close watch on yourself and on the teaching.
 Persist in this, for by so doing you will save both yourself and your hearers” (1 Tim 4:16).

-Will you join me, will you join this church in executing this interlocking strategy?
+Will you join us in executing this interlocking strategy?
 Will you make the gospel central?
 Will you gather and scatter?
 Will you partner with us in praying, preaching, pruning, and persisting?
 We so hope that you will!